brandonsoto/gdt/README.md

 ## Configuration

 You are able to customize certain parts of GDT.
 All configuration can be found in gdt_config.json.
-You won't need to modify all options, but the paths are of particular importance.
+You won't need to modify all options, but the path options are of particular importance.
 The following can be customized:

 - gdb_path - the full path to the GDB executable
 - project_path - the full path to the project's root directory (ex.
-D:/Projects/MY20)
+D:/Projects/TestProject)
-- symbols_path - the full path to the project's symbols root directory (ex.
-D:/Project/Symbols)
+- symbol_paths - the full paths to symbol directories (ex.
+D:/Project/TestProject/Symbols)
 - breakpoints - the full path to a breakpoint file to be used by GDB (empty if not used)
 - excluded_dirs - names of directories to be excluded from solib path and source path generation
 - target_ip - the target's IPv4 address